-06/18/2022 Egypt (International Christian Concern) – Egyptian author Salwa Bakr spoke out recently about the education system saying it has been dominated by “terrorist organizations” in an interview with Ten TV.
-Bakr says that since the 1970s, under former President Sadat, the education system provides the “cultural and ideological ground” for ISIS terrorists.
+06/18/2022 Egypt (International Christian Concern) – Egyptian author Salwa Bakr spoke out recently about the education system, saying it has been dominated by “terrorist organizations” in an interview with Ten TV.
+Bakr says that since the 1970s, under former President Sadat, the education system has provided the “cultural and ideological ground” for ISIS terrorists.

-The Egyptian author spoke saying, “Unfortunately, so far we have confronted terrorism only with the security forces.
-However, in my view, the cultural confrontation is the most important, because it starts with education.”
-She continued on saying, “When you allow girls in middle school to be forced to wear the hijab, when you stop teaching sports, music, drawing, and dancing at school… By doing all these things, you prepare the cultural and ideological ground for a person who might grow up to be an ISIS terrorist.”
+The Egyptian author said, “Unfortunately, so far, we have confronted terrorism only with the security forces.
+However, I believe cultural confrontation is the most important because it starts with education.”
+She continued on saying, “When you allow girls in middle school to be forced to wear the hijab when you stop teaching sports, music, drawing, and dancing at school… By doing all these things, you prepare the cultural and ideological ground for a person who might grow up to be an ISIS terrorist.”

 For interviews, please contact firstname.lastname@example.org.